Remote work is more popular than ever.

 One question you might ask, when going down this route, is whether or not to hire a freelancer or work with a developer in a firm; or a team of developers at the same firm.
 They may or may not be remote from one another, but they will be working remotely from you and your team, therefore making the remote workers.

 Development shops or firms are, generally speaking, more effective, productive, and cost effective than freelancers.
 You can trust the fact that they’ve worked with enough clients to have a team of staff.

 Whereas freelancers are often one-man outfits that usually need to outsource aspects of the work to complete a project for a client, or you need to work with multiple freelancers; which often proves far from ideal.

 It is far easier and more cost effective to work with developers who are already part of a team.
 This way, you’ve got all the skills you need from the same service provider.

 Development companies often have developers with availability.
 It is rare for a company to be at 100% client capacity all of the time.
-Which is where a marketplace for hiring remote talent comes in.
+This is where a marketplace for hiring remote talent comes in.

 The platform takes care of the management – whereas you get the benefit of great web development talent and the security of a money-back guarantee for the entire duration of your contract.